 Las Grietas, Santa Cruz Island

-We did a Bay Tour on Santa Cruz Island.
-The tour was a nice introduction to the Galapagos.
-We didn’t see a lot of animals, but we did see a variety of natural landscapes.
-Las Grietas was the highlight of the tour.
+Las Grietas was the highlight of our Bay Tour on Santa Cruz Island tour.
 These volcanic crevices are filled with clear water.
 Swimming is the only way to access the entire site.

 Sierra Negra volcano hike, Isabella Island